PatelManthan98/Wildfire_Asym_Cell_Devs/README.md

 ## 🛠 Prerequisites & Environment Setup

-This project was developed and tested on the `devsim` server.
-Follow these steps to prepare the environment and install dependencies without root access.
+Follow these steps to prepare the environment and install dependencies.

-###1.
-Ensure Cadmium v2 is available at $CADMIUM or clone locally
+1. Ensure Cadmium v2 is available at $CADMIUM or clone locally
 ```
 git clone https://github.com/SimulationEverywhere/cadmium_v2.git cadmium_v2
 ```